Updates on dipolar anisotropy in local measurements of the Hubble constant from Cosmicflows-4: Discussion and Conclusions

-Using uncorrected radial velocities from the CF4$_{obs}$ sample allows direct comparison with \cite{Kalbouneh:2022tfw} and \cite{Kalbouneh:2025jnp}, who analyzed Cosmicflows-3 and Pantheon SNeIa (the former) and Cosmicflow-4 and Pantheon+ SNeIa (the latter) under the assumption $v_{pec} \ll v^{obs}_{CMB}$.
-Our nominal result (row 1 in Table~\ref{tab:fit_check}) and radial analysis (Table~\ref{tab:fit_angular_radial}) correspond to the first and last rows in Table~I of \cite{Kalbouneh:2022tfw} and to Table~2 of \cite{Kalbouneh:2025jnp}, showing a substantial agreement for what concerns the dipole longitude, but very different estimations for the latitude.
-Among all the probes cited in the introduction section, this is the only result compatible with ours.
-A more comprehensive comparison will certainly deserve further study in the near future.
+Our found anisotropy direction can be compared with \cite{Kalbouneh:2022tfw} and \cite{Kalbouneh:2025jnp}, who analyzed Cosmicflows-3 and Pantheon SNeIa (the former) and Cosmicflow-4 and Pantheon+ SNeIa (the latter) under the assumption $v_{pec} \ll v^{obs}_{CMB}$, respectively to the first and last rows in Table~I of \cite{Kalbouneh:2022tfw} and to Table~2 of \cite{Kalbouneh:2025jnp}, showing a substantial agreement in the dipole direction.
+Of all the probes cited in the introduction section, our detection is consistent with most of them.
+However, in some cases, such as quasars, the errors are too large to reliably assess consistency.
+A more comprehensive and varied comparison certainly deserves further study in the near future.

-As noted in the introduction, this study also aims to examine a possible distance dependence of the dipole, described by Eq.~(\ref{eq:h_angle}) as a signature of differential cosmological expansion.
-The top-right panel of Fig.~\ref{fig:trends_C_B} shows this trend for the CF4$_{obs}$ sample: the dipole clearly decreases with distance.
-We can easily verify that the ratio $R_O/2d$ in Eq.~(\ref{eq:h_angle}) is equivalent to $\sqrt{3/ \pi} (a_{10}/2) / (a_{00} Y_{00})$\footnote{The factor $\sqrt{3/ \pi}$ derives from the convention used in Eq.~\ref{eq:harmonics_def}.} from the spherical harmonics expansion.
-Using the outputs of our MCMC chains and calculating the weighted average distance in each shell, directly leads to a straightforward, albeit tentative, fit of the dipole in Eq.~(\ref{eq:h_angle}) which gives $R_O = 1.80 \pm 0.15$ Mpc and $R_O = 1.35 \pm 0.27$ Mpc for the weighted and unweighted fits, respectively.
-However, it should be noticed that distinguishing cosmic variance effects from a true intrinsic differential expansion remains challenging, as they exhibit similar behaviours.
-More investigations are needed to assess this on a solid ground.